ploneintranet/ploneintranet/docs/appendices/configuration_using_portal_registry.rst

 ploneintranet.layout.dashboard_task_tiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    tilte: List of dashboard tiles
+    tilte: List of dashboard activity tiles

-    **description**: We want a list of the tiles we are going to include in the dashboard
+    **description**: This is the list of the tiles the user will see on the "Activity centric view" dashboard.

     **type**: plone.registry.field.Tuple of plone.registry.field.TextLine